LucidtechAI/las-docs/introduction/documents.md

 The same grouping can be done for *Consents*, but the purpose of *Consents* is to separate customer data rather that to group them together for training purposes.

-(TTNote: Suggest an example be added here for Consents)
+(TTNote: Suggest an example be added here for Consents.)

 For more information on *batches* and *consents* see the page on [batches and consents](./batches_and_consents.md).

-(TTNote: The previous link references a github link, should it refefence the respective page on gitbook?)

 (TTNote: Consider combining these items above with the 'Batches and Consents' section (https://docs.lucidtech.ai/getting-started/introduction/batches_and_consents) so that the grouping information is all together.)